FRC5892/2018PowerUp/README.md

 # 2018PowerUp

-Someone should eventually update this.
+Someone should eventually update this. (some time before 1/12/2018]